Khayr al-Nisa Begum: Rule

 The order was carried out in 12 February 1578, when Khalil Khan Afshar, who had served as Pari Khan Khanum's tutor during the reign of Tahmasp, had her strangled to death.
 Pari Khan Khanum's powerful uncle, Shamkhal Sultan, was executed shortly after, whilst Ismail II's infant son Shoja al-Din Mohammad Safavi was murdered.

 Mahd-i Ulya now assumed effective control of Iran.
 She was kept informed of all political developments in the country and built up her own network of support by appointing friends and relatives to important posts.
 She favoured the "Tajiks" (Persians) instead of the Qizilbash.
 Her chief aims were promoting the career of her elder son Hamza Mirza (at the expense of his brother Abbas) and seeking revenge for her father.
 Since his killer, Sultan-Murad Khan, had already died, she turned her attention to his son Mirza Khan.
 Qizilbash leaders had given Mirza Khan a promise of safe-conduct but as he was travelling to the capital Qazvin the queen's supporters seized and killed him.

 Downfall

+Execution of Khayr al-Nisa Begum and Adil Giray.
+Nusretname (1584).

-Angered by the queen's actions, the Qizilbash sent a petition to the Shah asking him to remove her from power or face revolts.
+Angered by the queen's actions, the Qizilbash sent a petition to the Shah, asking him to remove her from power or face revolts.
 The Shah considered sending her into exile but Mahd-i Ulya refused to concede to their demands.
+The Shah even offered to abdicate and retire to Shiraz, in vain.

 Finally, a group of Qizilbash conspirators accused the queen of having a love affair with Adil Giray, brother of the Crimean Tatar Khan, who was being held captive at the Safavid court by Brajan Bodo.
-They burst into the harem and strangled her and her mother on 26 July 1579.
+They burst into the harem and strangled her on 26 July 1579, together with many of her retinue, family and countrymen.
+Adil Giray too was assassinated on the same occasion.